Sparse approximation of triangular transports. Part I: the finite dimensional case: Introduction

-For $d\in\N$ we prove that there exist spaces of sparse polynomials in which the best approximation of $T$ decreases at the exponential rate $\exp(-\beta N^{1/d})$, for some $\beta>0$.
-More precisely, our approximation $\tilde T:[-1,1]^d\to [-1,1]^d$ is a rational function in each component, where numerator and denominator belong to a sparse polynomial space; see Prop.~\ref{PROP:POLYD}.
-The argument is based on a result quantifying the regularity of $T$ in terms of its domain of analyticity, which is given in Thm.~\ref{THM:COR:DINN}.
-Prop.~\ref{prop:measconvd} shows that the same convergence rate is obtained for the pushforward measure $\tilde T_\sharp\measi$.
-We provide lower bounds on $\beta>0$, based on properties of $f_\measi$ and $f_\measii$.
-Furthermore, given $\eps>0$, we provide \textit{a priori} an ansatz space guaranteeing the best approximation in the ansatz space to be $\eps$-close to $T$ (up to an unknown constant); see Prop.~\ref{PROP:POLYD} and Sec.~\ref{SEC:EXAMPLE}.
-This allows to improve upon existing numerical algorithms: previous approaches were either based on heuristics or on adaptive (greedy) enrichment of the ansatz space, neither of which can guarantee convergence.
-Using known approximation properties of polynomials by rectified linear unit (ReLU) neural networks, we show that ReLU neural networks can approximate $T$ at an exponential rate; see Thm.~\ref{THM:RELU}.
-We point out that normalizing flows in machine learning also try to approximate $T$ with a neural network; see for example \cite{pmlr-v37-rezende15,pmlr-v80-huang18d,1810.01367,2002.02798}.
-While our neural network is not a normalizing flow, there are close ties to this methodology, and in the present work we do not merely show universality, i.e., approximability of $T$ by neural networks, but we even prove an exponential convergence \emph{rate}.
-Similar results have not yet been established for normalizing flows to the best of our knowledge.
+Using known approximation properties of polynomials by rectified linear unit (ReLU) neural networks (NNs), we also show that ReLU NNs can approximate $T$ at the exponential rate {$\exp(-\beta N^{1/(1+d)})$.
+In this case $N$ refers to the number of trainable parameters (``weights and biases'') in the network;} see Thm.~\ref{THM:RELU} {for the convergence of the transport map and Prop.~\ref{prop:relupushforward} for the convergence of the pushforward measure}.
+We point out that normalizing flows in machine learning also try to approximate $T$ with a neural network; see, for example, \cite{pmlr-v37-rezende15,pmlr-v80-huang18d,1810.01367,2002.02798}. {Recent theoretical works on the expressivity of neural network {representations of} transport maps include \cite{2004.08867,2006.11469,2012.02414}, which provide universal approximation results; moreover, \cite{pmlr-v108-kong20a} provides estimates on the required network depth.
+In the present work we do not merely show universality, i.e., approximability of $T$ by neural networks, but we even prove an exponential convergence \emph{rate}.
+Similar results have not yet been established to the best of our knowledge.}